hoodieblanket/learningJourney/Lets Learn Python/Lets Learn Python.md

     @classmethod
     def set_raise_amt(cls, amount):
         cls.raise_amt = amount
+#---
+#   Using a Class Method as an alternative constructor:
 #   For example, imagine having a database or collection of details that come out with hyphens (-) separating the data and you need to feed the correct details into the class and create each employee instance:
+#---
 emp_str_1 = `john-doe-70000`
 emp_str_2 = `steve-smith-30000`
 emp_str_3 = `jane-doe-90000`